Squid Empire

 projects

-My best friend and I spent a few weeks years back planning a post-post apocolyptic dieselpunk world that would act as a continuation of Corsia (see below).
+My best friend and I spent a few weeks years ago planning a post-post apocolyptic dieselpunk world that would act as a continuation of Corsia (see below).
 We called it V2, but neither of us had any idea what to do with it at that time.
 Eventually I ran a few one-off DnD style tabletop games with my regular DnD group in a new world that took inspiration from V2.
 I really enjoyed working in this new world I called "Alver", and my one-off games were recieved very well by my players, so I put more time into Alver.
-Now, my universe bible is around 100 pages long and I have many ideas for games to run and make in the setting.
+Now, my universe bible is around 100 pages long and I've run dozens of games in the setting.
 I created a bunch of online resources for my players too, which was a lot of fun and gives a glimpse into the world.
 You can reach them from here:

-I've done a lot of webdev and in the process learnt a lot of Javascript.
-I like writing Javascript because it's so quick, there's no compilation or build steps, no IDE required, and no graphics libraries to make things start appearing.
+I've done a lot of webdev and in the process learnt a lot of JavaScript.
+I like writing JavaScript because it's quick, so I do it for fun.
 Three.js is a library for Javascript that enables easy access to 3D programming in JS, and it's my favourite thing to mess around with.
 Writing three.js has taught me most of what I know about 3D maths and programming.
 Naturally I've been making game or game engines in Three.js mostly, because that's what I like doing.
 You can see some examples of them below on this site:

 I write and test these in Chrome, I'm not sure they work in Safari or Firefox